kirisakow/kirisakow/README.md

         - https://github.com/kirisakow/api-go
     - Morse decoder & encoder:
         - https://github.com/kirisakow/morse_decoder_encoder
-    - A brute-force disentangler to fix legacy character encodings like Latin-1 (Windows-1252 or ISO 8859-1), available as both a self-hosted web service and as a library (albeit still not published on PyPI), and which supports as many encodings as Python itself:
+    - A brute-force disentangler to fix legacy character encodings like Latin-1 (Windows-1252 or ISO 8859-1), available as both a self-hosted web service and as a library (albeit not yet published on PyPI), and which supports as many encodings as Python itself:
         - https://github.com/kirisakow/whatever_disentangler
     - COVID Vaccination Certificate QR code decoder:
         - https://github.com/kirisakow/covid-certificate-qr-decoder